ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 It may be in your best interest to be mindful of the time of day when you are running this script; Yahoo fantasy basketball moves on to the next day starting at 3:00am or 4:00am Eastern Standard Time.
 As a result, this script might undershoot or overshoot the `number_of_days` you had intended by a day or so.
 Approach this as you see fit!

 Things that might pique your interest: loops such as `@number_of_days.times do`, Ruby blocks having a variable within pipes `|counter|`, string interpolation aka `"#{@number_of_days - 1 (counter + 1)}"`, keywords such as `puts`, and regular expressions aka regexp such as `/^Start Active Players$/`.

+I may have misled you earlier; this is probably the coolest thing to witness if you are sticking around to watch the driver automate the process!

 ```ruby
 def set_active_players
   @number_of_days = 7